tudelft3d/City3D/README.md

 ### Data

-The method has been evaluated on ~20K buildings, resulting in a new dataset consisting of the original point clouds and the reconstructed 3D models of all these buildings.
+The method has been evaluated on approximately 20,000 buildings, resulting in a new dataset consisting of the original point clouds and the reconstructed 3D models of all these buildings.
 The complete dataset can be found [here](https://github.com/yidahuang/City3D_dataset).

-This repository has included a few buildings from the above dataset for test, which can be found in the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.
+This repository has included a few buildings from the above dataset for testing, which can be found in the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.

+In our implementation, we assume the footprint of a building is a simple polygon.
+For a set of buildings, their footprint data consists of a set of polygonal faces, and these faces are stored in an [OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file) with Z coordinates set to 0.

+Sources of footprint data may include:
+- The cadastre of the city/country.
+Many countries maintain footprint data through their cadastre, which may be publicly available or can be obtained by contacting the relevant authorities.
+- Open data platforms such as [OpenStreetMap](https://tudelft3d.github.io/3dfier/building_footprints_from_openstreetmap.html) may offer footprint data.

+In case you have a point cloud of a scene containing multiple buildings, but don't have access to the footprint of the buildings, you will need to segment out the individual buildings either manually or using an automatic approach.
+There are various published papers addressing instance segmentation of urban buildings from point clouds.
+You can explore these methods to find one that fits your purpose, and then [CLI_Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2) will be suitable for the reconstruction.

 ---

 ### About the solvers
 This demo program can use either the  SCIP solver or the commercial solver [Gurobi](https://www.gurobi.com/) for the [core optimization](https://github.com/tudelft3d/City3D/blob/main/code/method/face_selection_optimization.cpp) step.
 The entire source code of the SCIP solver is already included in this repository.